12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 But aside from the atmosphere, the coffee is exceptional with many different speciality brews, including V60 coffee, along with cold brew coffee dispensers.
 And their iced latte is the best I’ve had in Barcelona with a generous amount of ice!

-They also have free wifi and some high tables where laptops are allowed, making it a great spot to work while enjoying some good coffee and treats.
+They also have free wifi and some high tables where laptops are allowed.

 3. SAGA Coffee Stories